Is your Boiler Overheating? Read on for the Signs, Symptoms & Solutions

 Combi boilers use a diverter valve to direct hot water to the central heating system or the domestic hot water supply.
 If the valve becomes blocked, it can cause the Boiler to overheat when the hot water is not being used.

 The pump is responsible for circulating hot water through the system.
-If it fails or becomes inefficient, the Boiler may overheat due to inadequate water flow.
+If the pump fails or becomes inefficient, the Boiler may overheat due to inadequate water flow.

 Blocked Or Damaged Expansion Vessel